By: Jeremy Kadlec | Last Updated: 2019-06-21 | Comments (1) | SQL Server Agent

 Security is top priority for enterprises to protect their customers and avoid the security breach publicity that has become a focus in the media.
 The JAMS team realizes the importance for enterprise level security and has made security a priority with features to support both enterprise applications and users.

 First is the JAMS application level security which is used to connect to enterprise applications as shown in Figure 7.
 JAMS stores credentials in an encrypted manner and enables your development team to access an enterprise resource without having to know the credentials.
-There are also a number of configurations to protect these even more solidifying this security.
+There are also a number of configurations to protect these credentials, further solidifying security.

 Figure 7 - JAMS Enterprise Application Credentials